 There is no question of the ACMA’s motives.
 Australians spend substantially more on gambling than any other nationality, and by a significant margin.
 The regulator’s determination to control the gambling landscape and prevent problem gambling is something that everyone can get behind.
 The question is whether there is an alternative strategy.

-Also Read Dig Inn Corporate office Headquarters
+Also Read Frontier Communications Corporate office Headquarters

 One possible answer to that question lies 9,000 miles away.
 For years, Canada has faced identical challenges, and prohibition has simply not worked.
 Last April, the province of Ontario launched its own regulatory framework for licensing online casinos.
 By the end of 2022, there were more than 40 licensed casino brands and Ontarians has wagered around $10 billion.